mitchtabian/FlutterPlayground/README.md

 1. I like how some color opacity's come prebuilt as constants.
 	- ex: black12, black26, black87, etc..
 	- makes things more consistent across different apps.
 	- Gives description.
-Ex: "This is a good constrasting color for light themes."
+Ex: "This is a good contrasting color for light themes."
 2. Images
 	- It is way easier to display a simple image.
 No third party library needed.
 No async knowledge.
 3. Assets